Degree: Master of Engineering (M. Eng.)

 This is a statutory deadline.
 This means that applications for admission and application documents that are submitted to the Kiel University of Applied Sciences -Admissions Office (via Uni-Assist for applicants with a foreign university entrance qualification) after the above-mentioned deadlines will no longer be considered.
 If the end of an exclusion period falls on a Saturday, Sunday or public holiday, the period nevertheless ends at the end of the corresponding day and is not extended to the end of the next working day.
 (Article 23, Section 7 of the University Admission Ordinance –(HZVO).
 The date of receipt at the Kiel University of Applied Sciences is valid!
 Subsequent submissions beyond this deadline are also not possible.
 Incomplete documents or documents received late are excluded from the selection process.
 Applications received by fax or e-mail are invalid and also do not take part in the award procedure.

-Documents to be submitted (as single copies):
+Documents to be submitted (as upload):

 - certificate of university entrance qualification (see above)